currocam/IdentityByDescentDispersal.jl/README.md

 ## Full analysis workflow

-Inferring the effective density and dispersal rate from empirical datasets requires running an identity-by-descent detection software across different phased VCF files, post-processing them, and aggregating them appropriately.
+Inferring the effective density and dispersal rate from empirical datasets requires running a identity-by-descent detection software across different phased VCF files, post-processing them, and aggregating them appropriately.
 The function `preprocess_dataset`is designed to simplify this process.

 In addition, we include in this repository a [Snakemake pipeline](Snakefile) that can be used to perform a complete analysis, from detecting IBD blocks using [HapIBD](https://github.com/browning-lab/hap-ibd), post-processing them with [Refined IBD](https://faculty.washington.edu/browning/refined-ibd.html), producing a CSV directly compatible with this package, and, optionally, finding a preliminary maximum likelihood estimate of the effective density and effective dispersal rate.